elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - The update-ips script can now fetch Calico Wireguard IPs
 - The test scripts can now always access the kubeconfig
+- The OpenSearch network policies now properly work with dedicated nodes and shapshots enabled

 ### Updated